pierr3/TrackAudio/README.md

 ### Can I add a frequency manually if it does not exist in the database?

 Yes, using the menu on the right, however, this will only create one transceiver (antenna) at your center of visibility set in your atc client.
 This means that you will not get the same radio coverage as stations defined in database.

+### What's this telemetry popup about?

+TrackAudio utilizes remote telemetry in the event of a bug, sending an error report to a tool called Sentry.
+Only essential information from the crash report is sent, and no data leaves your device unless an error occurs.
+We do not record your IP address or VATSIM password.
+Your data would be sent to a third-party service, Sentry, to their servers located in Germany.

+This is entirely optional, but greatly assists in tracking down errors.

+If you opt-in, you can opt-out at any time in the settings.
+You will need to restart TrackAudio for this to fully take effect.

 ### What is XC and XCA?